dlab-berkeley/Python-Deep-Learning-Legacy/README.md

 * D-Lab's [Python Machine Learning Fundamentals](https://github.com/dlab-berkeley/Python-Machine-Learning-Fundamentals) (6 hours)
 * Or, comparable experience/training, assuming familiarity with:
   * Basic Python syntax
-  * statistical concepts such as mean and standard deviation
-  * Train/test splitting and cross-validation
+  * Train/validation/test splitting
   * Dataset cleaning
-  * Overfitting / underfitting
+  * Overfitting / underfitting / generalization
   * Hyperparameter customization
+  * Basic linear algebra (vector, matrix, etc.)
+  * Basic statistics (linear regression)

 If you are not comfortable installing packages, writing your own Python code, and using Jupyter Notebooks, this will not be a good workshop for you.